Striving for Simplicity in Design – Is It The Ultimate Goal? - 4 minutes read

 “No matter how beautiful, no matter how cool your interface, it would be better if there were less of it.”

 These are the words of Alan Cooper, an acclaimed American software-designer, programmer and the man generally held up as the “Father of Visual Basic”.
 He is essentially arguing in favour of simplicity in design – maybe the essence of his statement would be the everyday phrase “less is more”.
 Here at the TestMate lab, our research into user experience and design has backed this up time and time again.

+It may be challenging to know how to achieve simplicity in design, as the concept itself is objective.
 Take a look through the apps you use most often on your phone, or the sites you visit every day on your laptop: we’d wager they’re probably just about as simple as they can be.
 And – whether it’s an app for renting out your spare room, your go-to news site, or favourite bookstore online – if you look closely you’ll notice they share a handful of common design elements.

 It’s vital to understand that simplicity in design does not mean the absence of choice.
 Instead, simplicity in design makes a purchasing decision with a dozen options as simple, straightforward and intuitive as possible.